Mihail-kenarov/Webix-Chatbot-First-Design/README.md

 - Review server logs in the terminal
 - Test the Ollama API directly using tools like curl or Postman

+## How the Application Works

+### 1Component Architecture
+The application has three main parts:

+Frontend: A clean UI built with Webix components and styled with CSS
+Backend: A Node.js server using Express to handle API requests LLM Engine: Ollama running locally, processing the actual AI requests

+### 2. Data Flow
+When someone uses your app:

+The user clicks the robot icon in the toolbar to open the chat window They type a message and press Enter or click "Send" The message gets sent to your Node.js server via an API call Your server forwards this request to the locally running Ollama instance Ollama processes the request using the Llama 3.2 model The AI-generated response travels back through your server to the UI The response appears in the chat window as a message from the AI

+### 3. Key Technical Features

+Responsive Design: The chat bubbles properly wrap text and adjust to content length State Management: The UI shows loading indicators while waiting for responses Error Handling: Both the frontend and backend have proper error handling API Integration: Clean separation between frontend and AI communication

+### 4. For Developers
+If developers want to modify the application:

+The Webix UI components and styling are in index.html Server configuration and API handling are in server.js They can change the Ollama model by modifying the "model" parameter in server.js The application runs on port 8080 by default but can be changed

+### 5. Requirements
+To run the application:

+Node.js v18+ (for native fetch support)
+Ollama installed and running locally on port 11434
+The Llama 3.2 model pulled in Ollama

+The comprehensive README I provided gives all the details, including installation instructions, customization options, troubleshooting tips, and technical details.
+It should serve as a great guide for anyone who wants to understand, use, or modify your application.

 ## Technical Details

 ### Frontend